fenreese/fenreese.github.io/content/projects/interviewsim.md

 I was responsible for the API wrapper, which I mainly made because there were [too many headers and too many response fields on a single Cohere API request](https://docs.cohere.ai/reference/classify), and I did not want to add and filter all of that in C#.
 Work smarter, not harder!

-This project won first place overall, best ~~actually, only~~ hardware hack, and 3rd place in Co:here's *Best Use of Prompt Engineering* category. ~~It also helped land me an internship at TD!~~
+This project won first place overall, best ~~actually, only~~ hardware hack, and 3rd place in Co:here's *Best Use of Prompt Engineering* category. ~~It also helped land me an internship the summer of 2023!~~

+Here's the [Devpost submission](https://devpost.com/software/interview-simulator-2023).
 Go check out the [Unity project](https://github.com/mariagarcia466/Interview-Sim), the [Arduino websocket code](https://github.com/EmilyGoose/Interview-Sim-Arduino), and the [API wrapper code](https://github.com/fenreese/Interview-Sim-APIWrapper).